 GHDPS responds to numerous water rescue complaints each year.
 We have been very successful in rescuing persons from the dangerous undertows and unsuspecting rip currents that sweep victims into deeper waters.

 Monies raised from the Pier Safety Project allowed for the purchase of equipment and training to prepare our agency for water rescue emergencies.

-Lieutenant Clint Holt and Officer Dave Scott were sent to a 40 hour training course to become water rescue instructors.
-Both Sergeant Holt and Officer Scott instructed GHDPS officers in the proper use and deployment of the water rescue equipment.
+Captain Clint Holt and Officer Dave Scott were sent to a 40 hour training course to become water rescue instructors.
+Both Captain Holt and Officer Scott instructed GHDPS officers in the proper use and deployment of the water rescue equipment.
 Officers are trained to a technician level and are now more prepared for rapid, safe and effective response in the event of a water rescue/emergency.

 Ice Safety is equally as important as Water and Pier Safety.
 It is imperative for all persons to stay off the pier and ice formations on Lake Michigan.
 Icy waters present many extremely dangerous conditions and often times fatal accidents occur when people are unaware or ignore such conditions.